fhircast/sandbox.js/README.md

 ### Azure
 The [Visual Studio Code](https://code.visualstudio.com/) Azure App Service [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) can be used for deployments.
 You can add environment variables for the App Service instance by creating an 'Application Settings' as shown in the following picture.

  ![Azure configuration](AzureConfiguration.png)

 ### Google
-In the Google Could Platform, you can deploy with the Compute-App Engine [option](https://console.cloud.google.com/appengine).
-The platform used the app.yaml file for deployment.
+In the Google Cloud Platform, you can deploy with the Compute-App Engine [option](https://console.cloud.google.com/appengine).
+The platform uses the app.yaml file for deployment:
 ```
 env: flex
 runtime: nodejs
 ```
-This [article](https://medium.com/google-cloud/deploying-a-node-js-app-on-google-cloud-8419de45e5dc) provides an overview of the process:
+This [article](https://medium.com/google-cloud/deploying-a-node-js-app-on-google-cloud-8419de45e5dc) provides an overview of the process.

 ### Amazon
 In AWS, you can use the 'Elastic Beanstalk' deployment to create a WebApp.